Individual Privacy Accounting with Gaussian Differential Privacy: Individual GDP Filter

 \section{Individual GDP Filter}

-Similarly to~\citep{feldman2021individual}, we can determine an individual GDP privacy filter that keeps track of individual privacy losses and adaptively drops the data elements for which the cumulative privacy loss is about to cross the pre-determined budget.
+Similarly to~\citep{feldman2021individual}, we can determine an individual GDP privacy filter that keeps track of individual privacy losses and adaptively drops the data elements for which the cumulative privacy loss is about to cross the pre-determined budget (Alg.~\ref{alg:individual_gdp_filter}).
+First, we need to define a GDP filter: